liferay/liferay-docs/develop/tutorials/articles/110-portlets/08-applying-clay-styles-to-your-app/04-clay-management-toolbar/02-filtering-and-sorting-items-with-the-management-toolbar.markdown

+---
+header-id: filtering-and-sorting-items-with-the-management-toolbar
+---

-# Filtering and Sorting Items with the Management Toolbar [](id=filtering-and-sorting-items-with-the-management-toolbar)
+# Filtering and Sorting Items with the Management Toolbar

 The Management Toolbar lets you filter and sort your search container results.
 While you can configure the toolbar's filters in the JSP, this can quickly crowd